-This annual report contains or may contain forward-looking statements as defined in Section 27A of the Securities Act, and Section 21E of the Exchange Act, that involve significant risks and uncertainties.
+This Report contains or may contain forward-looking statements as defined in Section 27A of the Securities Act, and Section 21E of the Exchange Act, that involve significant risks and uncertainties.
 All statements other than statements of historical facts are forward-looking statements.
 These forward-looking statements include information about our possible or assumed future results of operations or our performance.
 Words such as "expects," "intends," "plans," "believes," "anticipates," "estimates," and variations of such words and similar expressions are intended to identify the forward-looking statements, but absence of these words does not mean that a statement is not forward-looking.
-The risk factors and cautionary language referred to in this annual report provide examples of risks, uncertainties and events that may cause actual results to differ materially from the expectations described in our forward-looking statements, including among other things, the matters set forth in the section entitled "Item 3.
-Key Information - D. Risk Factors" of this annual report.
+The risk factors and cautionary language referred to or incorporated by reference in this Report provide examples of risks, uncertainties and events that may cause actual results to differ materially from the expectations described in our forward-looking statements, including among other things, the matters set forth in the section entitled "Item 3.
+Key Information - D. Risk Factors" of this Report and the section entitled "Risk Factors" of the Company's Amendment No. 2 to the Registration Statement on Form F-4 (File No. 333-270345) filed with the SEC on March 23, 2023 (the "Form F-4"), which are incorporated by reference into this Report.

-Readers are cautioned not to place undue reliance on these forward-looking statements, which speak only as of the date of this annual report.
+Readers are cautioned not to place undue reliance on these forward-looking statements, which speak only as of the date of this Report.
 Although we believe that the expectations reflected in such forward-looking statements are reasonable, there can be no assurance that such expectations will prove to be correct.
 These statements involve known and unknown risks and are based upon a number of assumptions and estimates which are inherently subject to significant uncertainties and contingencies, many of which are beyond our control.
 Actual results may differ materially from those expressed or implied by such forward-looking statements.
-We undertake no obligation to publicly update or revise any forward-looking statements contained in this annual report, or the documents to which we refer readers in this annual report, to reflect any change in our expectations with respect to such statements or any change in events, conditions or circumstances upon which any statement is based.
+We undertake no obligation to publicly update or revise any forward-looking statements contained in this Report, or the documents to which we refer readers in this Report, to reflect any change in our expectations with respect to such statements or any change in events, conditions or circumstances upon which any statement is based.